 The WaterFront Center

-We believe that the greatest factor in the success of our mission relates directly to the quality of our people.
+We believe that the success of our mission, connecting people to the water through education and recreation, relates directly to the quality of our people.
 We work hard to attract, hire, and train extraordinary staff that is notable for its friendliness, intelligence, work-ethic, empathy, and self-awareness.

-• Interact and speak with customers on a daily basis
+• Interact and speak with customers on a daily basis; accept and implement feedback.

-• Complete understanding of all WFC programs and activities
+• Develop a complete understanding of WFC programs and activities.

 Key Competencies and Skills:

-• Attention to detail and a high level of accuracy, with a focus on revenue generation and expense management.
+• Attention to detail and a high level of accuracy, with a focus on revenue generation, expense management, and streamlining productivity.

-• Organization, flexibility, and ability to adjust to changing deadlines
+• Organization, flexibility, and willingness to adjust to changing deadlines.

-• Creates any needed data in the form of letters, memorandums, proposals or reports
+• Produce any needed data in the form of letters, memorandums, proposals or reports.

 • Initiative and integrity